numfocus/gsoc/2016/proposals/chris-medrela.md

 * **Week 4: June 13 - June 19**

+    - Implementing Registration Form and the form to set password and username.
-    - Implementing Registration Form.
+    - Implementing Recover Password Form.
-    - Setting up Amy, so it can send emails in the name of other people.
+    - Setting up Amy, so it can send emails, in the name of other people (i.e. in the name of Trainers).
+Using `django.core.mail`.
     - Manual testing.

 * **Week 5: June 20 - June 26 (midterm evaluation deadline)**